rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

 ### L2-regularization

 Using L2-regularization in neural networks is the most common way to address the issue of overfitting.
 L2 regularization adds a term to the cost function which we seek to minimize.

-Previously, our cost function was given by  $$-\sum_{i,j} L_{i,j}log(S_{i,j})$$, and now he tack on an additional term given by $$ \frac{1}{2} \lambda W^2}} $$.
+Previously, our cost function was given by $$ - \sum_{i,j} L_{i,j} log(S_{i,j})$$

-Essentially, we impose a penalty on very large weight values.
+Now, we tack on an additional regularization term: $$ 0.5 \lambda W^{2} $$.
+Essentially, we impose a penalty on large weight values.
 Large weights are indicative of overfitting, so we want to keep the weights in our model relatively small, which is more indicative of a simpler model.
 To see why this is, consider the classic case of overfitting, where our learning algorithm essentially memorizes the training data:

 todo: insert that image